astroumd/lmtoy/README.md

 Toy Codes for LMT , not to be confused with https://github.com/teuben/gbtoy

 ## data

 LMT data are (mostly) in netCDF format (extension:  .nc), which stores data hierarchically in a big binary blob.
 Much like how HDF5 stores data.
 There is a good python interface.
+To install netCDF4 here is an example on linux/Ubuntu:

+      sudo apt install netcdf-bin libnetcdf15

+Tools like **ncdump** display structure and contents (as CDL).
+Careful, hdf5 also contains **ncdump** but it differs.

 For anaconda3 you can simply use

       import netCDF4